flavienbwk/debmirror/README.md

     docker-compose up mirror
     ```

     > This repository is shipped with the Ubuntu 18.04 default configuration (expect ~137G to be downloaded)

+3. (optional) Add a CRON job to keep your mirror up to date :

+    After typing `crontab -e` in your shell, add :

+    ```cron
+    0 */12 * * * docker-compose -f /path/to/debmirror/docker-compose.yml up mirror > /path/to/debmirror/logs/cron.log 2>&1
+    ```

+    > This CRON job will run every 12th hour

 ## Serving